Our favourite places to stay on this sleepy Cebu island.

 Also read: 10 Classic Restaurants in Intramuros for Timeless Filipino Cuisine

 For a disturbing walk in the past, Fort Santiago has activities and shrines inside it that detail what went through inside the structure.
 This fort was built during the Spanish colonial period and served as a prison which saw a lot of use throughout the Spanish, American, and Japanese occupations.
 A majority of the prisoners were tortured and executed inside the fort’s very walls.
 Most notably, this is where Philippine National Hero Jose Rizal spent the last few days before his execution.
-Even just through observation of Fort Santiago, its cells and crevices always seem to scream of the events that it has witnessed.
+Fort Santiago preserves historical cells and relics from its time as a prison during Spanish, American, and Japanese occupations.
+Visitors can learn about these historical events, including Jose Rizal’s imprisonment before his execution.

 Also read: The Dungeon of Fort Santiago Now Open to Fully Vaccinated Visitors